Final Recipe: Plot

 Red Phoenix's Singaporean restaurant is in danger of going out of business due to the owner Hao's difficult personality despite the food being great.
 Hao was once a famous chef.
 Now Hao's only hope is that his grandson Mark enters a prestigious university to become an engineer.
 However Mark's dream is to follow his grandfather's footsteps and become a chef and take over the family restaurant.
-Mark secretly travels to Shanghai to participate in a cooking competition show without his grandfather's knowledge and consent.
+After Hao has a heart attack, Mark secretly travels to Shanghai to participate in a cooking competition show without his grandfather's knowledge and consent.
 He takes the place of a contestant who did not show up.
-Finally he competes against talented chefs from all over the world, and freely shows off ravishing cooking skills that he has accumulated from his grandfather over the years.
+During the competition, Mark's food reminds Julie of when the show was being created and she was searching for a chef and finds David Chen.
+They show the falling out between Chef Han and his father (Chef Hoa) and that there was a fire at the restaurant and Chef Hao lies to Julie and says Mark died in the fire.